wizdroid/wizdroid-character/README.md

 ## Configuration

 The nodes use JSON configuration files in the `data/` directory:
-- `character_options.json`: Character attributes and options
+- `character_options.json`: Character attributes, upcycled materials, and styling options
 - `countries.json`: Specific countries for fashion inspiration
 - `regions.json`: Broader regional areas for fashion inspiration
-- `fantasy_options.json`: Fantasy scene elements
 - `prompt_styles.json`: Output format styles for different AI models
-- `glamour_options.json`: Glamour enhancement styles
-- `upcycled_materials.json`: Everyday materials for upcycled fashion
-- `followup_questions.json`: Refinement questions for prompts
+   - Includes presets for Flux, SD/SDXL, SDXL-Turbo, Juggernaut, RealVis, HiDream, and Qwen editing formats
+Note: `fantasy_options.json` and the Fantasy Scene node have been removed from this package.
+If you previously relied on fantasy scene generation, please migrate any workflows to the Character Prompt Builder or add a custom node.
+Former `glamour_options` have been merged into the `pose_style` list inside `character_options.json`, and the unused `followup_questions.json` catalog has been retired.

 ## Usage

-After installation, the nodes will appear in ComfyUI under the "Wizdroid/character" and "Wizdroid/fantasy" categories.
+After installation, the nodes will appear in ComfyUI under the "Wizdroid/character" category.

 ### Common Workflow
-1. Use **Character Prompt Builder** or **Fashion Supermodel Node** to generate base prompts
+1. Use **Character Prompt Builder** to generate richly detailed prompts
-2. Use **Photo Aspect Extractor** or **Pose Extraction Node** to analyze reference images
+2. Use **Photo Aspect Extractor** (or your preferred external pose tool) to analyze reference images
-3. Combine extracted elements with generated prompts for refined results
+3. Combine extracted elements with generated prompts for refined results via **Prompt Combiner**
-4. Use **Fantasy Scene Builder** for atmospheric scene creation
+4. Iterate with **Character Edit Node** to explore alternate directions

 ## Requirements